 Our baby loved listening to the music, watching the parade, and playing with her brother at the Wilderness Explorer Camp.

 9. Play Dress Up

-We couldn’t help buying Juliana a sweet Snow White costume while we were at Disneyland.
-It was a lot of fun exploring the park with our little princess.
+We couldn’t help buying a Snow White costume while we were at Disneyland.
+They have so many cute outfits for babies in the park!

 10. Ask for a ride swap pass

 If you are looking to ride some of the thrill rides at Disneyland take advantage of the ride swap.
 Ask a Disney cast member for a pass while you are in line.